 Steps To Create A Strong Nonprofit Risk Reduction Strategy

 So, how can one create a really good strategy that can greatly reduce nonprofit risks?
-Below are some of the very basic yet effective steps that can be taken:
+Below are some of the very basic yet effective steps to take:

 1. Identifying the risks

-It is very important to identify the risks because a problem identified is a problem half solved.
-Try to look out for potential risks in the organization such as certain insurance policies that might have expired or is due soon.
+It is very important to identify the risks because a problem identified is a problem half-solved.
+Try to look out for potential risks in the organisation, such as certain insurance policies that might have expired or are due soon.

-After the first step, it is essential to weigh the impact a risk can have on the organization.
+After the first step, it is essential to weigh the impact a risk can have on the organisation.

 3. Evaluating the risks